|

 It is also important that they are aligned perfectly to allow the blade to turn and prevent uneven wear.

-I decided that the replacement would be an outboard, transom hung rudder, mainly as this would be the simplest to build.
+I decided that the replacement would be outboard and transom hung, mainly as this would be the simplest to build.

 The first job was to work out roughly the size I would need.